staceyJayneLewis/cake-tin/README.md

 ### Typography

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Parisienne](https://fonts.google.com/specimen/Parisienne) was used for the logo.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.